Saudi Arabia: Arts and entertainment

 Developments in the arts in 2018 included Saudi Arabia's debut appearances at the Cannes Film Festival and the Venice Biennale.

-Guetta's comments come as Saudi Arabia increasingly attracts big name western music acts to perform in the kingdom.
+TV and media

+Television was introduced in Saudi Arabia in 1954.
+Saudi Arabia is a major market for pan-Arab satellite and pay-TV.
+It controls the largest share of the pan-Arab broadcasting market; among the major Saudi-owned broadcasting companies are the Middle East Broadcasting Centre, Rotana, and the Saudi Broadcasting Authority.
+The Saudi government closely monitors media and restricts it under official state law.
+Changes have been made to lessen these restrictions; however, some government-led efforts to control information have also drawn international attention.
+As of 2022, Reporters Without Borders rates the kingdom's press a "very serious" situation.

+Most of the early newspapers in the Persian Gulf region were established in Saudi Arabia.
+The first newspaper founded in the country and in the Persian Gulf area is Al Fallah, which was launched in 1920, and the first English-language newspaper is Arab News, which was launched in 1975.
+All of the newspapers published in Saudi Arabia are privately owned.

+According to World Bank, as of 2020, 98% of the population of Saudi Arabia are internet users which puts it in the 8th rank among countries with the highest percentage of internet users.
+Saudi Arabia has one of the fastest 5G internet speeds in the world.
+The kingdom is the 27th largest market for e-commerce with a revenue of US$8 billion in 2021.

 Cuisine

 Saudi Arabian cuisine is similar to that of the surrounding countries in the Arabian Peninsula and the wider Arab world, and has influenced and been influenced by Turkish, Indian, Persian, and African food.
-Islamic dietary laws are enforced: pork is not allowed and other animals are slaughtered in accordance with halal.
-Kebabs and falafel are popular, as is shāwarmā (shawarma), a marinated grilled meat dish of lamb, mutton, or chicken.
-As in other Arab countries of the Arabian Peninsula, machbūs (kabsa), a rice dish with lamb, chicken, fish or shrimp, is among the national dishes as well as the dish mandi.
+Islamic dietary laws are enforced: pork is not allowed, and other animals are slaughtered in accordance with halal.
+Kebabs and falafel are popular, as is shawarma, a marinated grilled meat dish of lamb, mutton, or chicken.
+Kabsa, a rice dish with lamb, chicken, fish, or shrimp, is among the national dishes as is mandi.
 Flat, unleavened taboon bread is a staple of virtually every meal, as are dates, fresh fruit, yoghurt, and hummus.
-Coffee, served in the Arabic style, is the traditional beverage but tea and various fruit juices are popular as well.
-Arabic coffee is a traditional beverage in Arabian cuisine.
+Coffee, served in the Arabic style, is the traditional beverage, but tea and various fruit juices are popular as well.
 The earliest substantiated evidence of either coffee drinking or knowledge of the coffee tree is from the 15th century, in the Sufi monasteries of Arabia.